MicrosoftDocs/learn/learn-pr/student-evangelism/simulate-and-generate-empirical-distirbutions-in-python/includes/02-monty-hall-problem.md

 ![png](../media/49-monty-hall-problem-27-0.png)

-Notice how the three blue bars are almost equal -- the original choice is equally likely to be any of the three available items.
+Notice how the three blue bars are almost equal--the original choice is equally likely to be any of the three available items.
 But the gold bar corresponding to `Car` is twice as long as the blue.